| | |

 Bakewell tart prep: food processor with ingredients for the sweet crust.

-• Dump the dough mixture out onto a lightly floured board and knead a couple of times, just until the dough is formed.
+• Dump the dough mixture onto a lightly floured board and knead a couple of times, just until the dough forms.
 Flatten it into a round disc; wrap in plastic wrap and chill in the refrigerator for about 1 hour.

 • Roll the pastry out into a 12-inch circle and carefully line a 9-inch tart pan, taking care not to stretch the dough (to avoid shrinkage).
 Run your rolling pin over the pan to cut off excess hanging pastry.
 Prick the crust all over with a fork.
 Line the pan with foil and fill it with pie weights.
 Bake it in the preheated oven for 15 minutes.
 Remove the pie weights and foil and bake for 5 minutes longer.
 Set the crust on a rack to cool.